 - You can earn up to about $6,400 without affecting your financial aid.

 - Check the box on the FAFSA to say that you are interested in Federal Work-Study jobs.
-This doesn’t commit you to working during the school year, but it may give you the option.
-You won’t get more grants if you don’t check this box.
-Federal Work-Study jobs can include jobs where you work with a professor on a research project and maybe earn college credit, not just working in the college cafeteria.
+This doesn’t commit you to work during the school year, but it may give you the option if it’s available.
+Federal Work-Study jobs can include working with a professor on a research project and maybe earning college credit, not just working in the college cafeteria.

 Break Up Big College Bills

-If you can’t afford to pay the college bills in one lump sum, ask whether the college offers a payment plan.
+If you can’t afford to pay your tuition bill in one lump sum, ask whether the college offers a payment plan.

-- Tuition Installment Plans: Tuition installment plans are a good alternative to long-term debt.
-Many colleges offer tuition payment plans, which split the college bill into up to 12 monthly installments.
-Tuition installment plans do not charge any interest, but may charge an up-front fee that is typically less than $100.
+Tuition installment plans are an excellent alternative to long-term debt.
+Many colleges offer tuition payment plans, which split the college bill into 12 monthly installments.
+Tuition installment plans do not charge any interest but may charge an up-front fee, typically less than $100.

 Finance Remaining Costs with Student Loans

-If you still have a gap between college costs, financial aid and your other resources, consider borrowing student loans.
+If you still have a gap between college costs, financial aid, and other resources, consider looking at student loans.

-- Federal student loans: Borrow federal first, because federal student loans are cheaper, more available and have better repayment terms.
+You should always borrow through federal loans first because federal student loans are cheaper, more available, and have better repayment terms.
 Federal student loans have lower fixed interest rates and more flexible repayment options too.

 If you exhaust the Federal Stafford loan limits, there’s a good chance that you are borrowing too much money.
-Your total student loan debt at graduation should be less than your annual starting salary.
-If total student loan debt is less than annual income, you should be able to afford to repay your student loans in ten years or less, which is a reasonable amount of time.
+Many experts say that your total student loan debt at graduation should be less than your annual starting salary.
+If your total student loan debt is less than your yearly income, you should be able to afford to repay your student loans in ten years or less, which is considered a reasonable amount of time.

 If you need to borrow beyond the federal student loan limits, the main options are the Federal Parent PLUS loan and private student loans.

-- Private parent loans: Private parent loans are like private student loans, but without the student.
-The parent is the only borrower on a private parent loan.
-Some parents prefer private parent loans because the parent’s credit history will not be affected by the student’s failure to make student loan payments on time.
+Private parent loans: Private parent loans are like private student loans but without the student on the loan.
+Some parents prefer private parent loans because the parent’s credit history could give them access to a better interest rate.

-Consider other ways of cutting college costs, such as enrolling at a lower-cost college, minimizing the number of trips home from college, taking a heavier course load to finish quicker, getting a roommate to split the rent and buying cheaper textbooks.
+In addition to these steps, you can look at ways to cut college costs while in school.
+Some options include enrolling at a lower-cost college, minimizing the number of trips home from college, taking a heavier course load to finish quicker, getting a roommate to split the rent, and buying cheaper textbooks.